blyxxyz/lexopt/README.md

 - Abbreviated long flags (GNU's getopt lets you write `--num` instead of `--number` if it can be expanded unambiguously)

 ## Unicode
-This library makes an effort to support unicode while accepting arguments that are not valid unicode.
+This library supports unicode while tolerating non-unicode arguments.

 Short flags may be unicode, but only a single codepoint.
 (If you need whole grapheme clusters you can use a long flag.
 If you need normalization you're on your own, but it can be done.)

-On Windows a flag can't be combined with a value that isn't valid unicode.
-That is, `--flag=���` will cause an error. (`--flag ���` is fine.)
-This is a tricky problem to solve: see [clap v2](https://github.com/clap-rs/clap/blob/v2-master/src/osstringext.rs), [`os_str_bytes`](https://crates.io/crates/os_str_bytes).
+Flags can be combined with non-unicode arguments.
+That is, `--flag=���` will not cause an error.
+This is surprisingly tricky to support: see [`os_str_bytes`](https://crates.io/crates/os_str_bytes).

+Flags that are invalid unicode will always cause an `Error::UnexpectedFlag`.

 ## Why?
 For a particular application I was looking for a command line parser that: